In this article, Louvre the Palace, I will make a brief historical tour of such a unique building, located in the heart of Paris.

 After the French Revolution, the Louvre Museum was opened to the public

-In 1871 the Tuileries Palace was destroyed during the Paris Commune by a fire.
+But in 1871 the Tuileries Palace was destroyed during the Paris Commune by a fire.
 It was a popular uprising, of self-managed socialist ideology, that came to rule Paris for 60 days.
 Public buildings that symbolized the government burned down.
 The Palace fire lasted 48 hours.
 The Richelieu del Louvre library, was also demolished by the fire.
 The effort of the curators of the museum and the firefighters prevented the rest of the Louvre from being razed.

 Between 1981 and 2002, last interventions made at the Louvre Museum took place , at the stage of the presidency of François Mitterrand.
 It is an underground architectural complex, which is accessed through the glass pyramid.

-The last intervention has been the set of underground spaces that are accessed by the glass pyramid
+Last intervention has been the set of underground spaces that are accessed by the glass pyramid

 Designed by architect Ieoh Ming Pei, it contains access to the museum, the auditorium, a cafeteria and a tourist bus terminal.

 A brief but interesting video about the history of the Louvre Palace can be viewed (in english):

 In the next video (in french), we can visualize an interesting 3D recreation of the building’s evolution:

 If you want to visit the Louvre Museum website here is the link